This article has links to products and services we love, which we may make commission from.

 The first stop today is Eilean Donan Castle.

-The backdrop to the film Highlander, this castle is the home to the Clan MacKenzie and is rich with history and many artifacts relating to the clan.
+The backdrop to the film Highlander is the castle that is home to the Clan MacKenzie and is rich with history and many artifacts relating to the clan.

 This an unforgettable Instagrammable opportunity for you.